intoli/remote-browser/README.md

 ## Introduction

 The core technology that makes Remote-Browser possible is the [Web Extensions API](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).
-This API is what allows third party browser addons to extend and modify the capabilities of browser such as Firefox, Chrome, Edge, and Opera.
+This API is what allows third party browser addons to extend and modify the capabilities of browsers such as Firefox, Chrome, Edge, and Opera.
 If you've never written a browser extension before, then you might be surprised at just how powerful this API is.
 Creating tabs and interacting with pages is just the beginning; it's also possible to [intercept and modify network requests/responses](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/webRequest), [create and control containerized sessions within a single browser instance](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/contextualIdentities), [take screenshots](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/tabs/captureVisibleTab), and [*much* more](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API).
 The central idea behind Remote-Browser is that there's no need to reinvent the wheel when modern browsers *already* ship with an extremely powerful cross-browser compatible API that's suitable for automation tasks.